 - 1/4 teaspoon pepper

 - 3 tablespoons rendered chicken fat (shmaltz, see below; or vegetable oil)

 - 6 to 8 cups water (or enough to almost cover chicken)

 - 2 cups rice (long-grain, soaked in cold water 30 minutes and drained)

 - 4 cups hot liquid (water from the simmered chicken plus chicken broth)

-- Heat oven to 350 degrees.
-Place soaked, rinsed and drained rice in the same casserole dish or Dutch oven as sauteed onions.
+Preheat oven to 350 F. Place soaked, rinsed and drained rice in the same casserole dish or Dutch oven as sauteed onions.
 Measure the liquid from the simmering chicken and add chicken broth to make 4 cups of liquid.
 Pour over the rice, mixing well.

 Place cooked chicken on top of the rice, cover and bake 30 minutes.
 Uncover casserole or Dutch oven and cook another 5 minutes.